jnguyenc/Smart-Gateway-for-Not-So-Smart-Device/README.md

 Make sure you can turn off/on the plug by using a command line.

-My API for 433 mhz plugs is included in this project
+My API for 433 mhz plugs is included in this project.

 ### SmartThings
 Please see my other separated project for the SmartThings Device Handler which communicates with this Gateway over your local network.